 - specialised respite care in your home or the community.

-With qualified nurses available, we can offer clinical assistance in the home.
-Nursing services can include:
+With qualified nurses available, we can offer clinical assistance in your home or workplace.

 - care of wounds or sores

-- help managing and monitoring medical conditions such as diabetes and long-term lung conditions.
+- managing and monitoring medical conditions such as diabetes and long-term lung conditions.